BlueWaveTechnologies/BlueWave_TX_Plugin/README.md

 # Config.json
-The plugin requires a config file (config.json) to tell the plugin where to log transaction information (e.g. log files, database, or a REST endpoint).
+The plugin can be configured with an external config file (config.json) to enable logging and tell the plugin where to log transaction information (e.g. log files, database, or a REST endpoint).
 The plugin assumes that the config file is installed in the Neo4J plugins folder, alongside the jar file.

 The following is an example of a config file.
 Logger, database, and webserver